zdharma-continuum/zinit/README.md

-dunload                  - revert changes recorded between dstart and dstop dreport                  - report what was going on in session dclear                   - clear report of what was going on in session
+dunload                  - revert changes recorded between dstart and dstop dreport                  - report what was going on in session dclear                   - clear report of what was going on in session compile  {plugin-name}   - compile plugin compile-all              - compile all downloaded plugins uncompile {plugin-name}  - remove compiled version of plugin uncompile-all            - remove compiled versions of all downloaded plugins compiled                 - list plugins that are compiled
 ```

 To use themes created for `Oh-My-Zsh` you might want to first source the `git` library there: